BuildCraft/BuildCraftGuide/guide_resources/assets/buildcraftsilicon/compat/buildcraft/guide/en_us/item/plug_gate.md

 <lore>
-Redstone takes up alot of space nowadays.
+Redstone takes up a lot of space nowadays.
 Why not have finer control over system in a more compact space using pipes.
 Just place a Gate on a pipe and start thinking.
 </lore>
 <no_lore>
-The Gate is a upgradable pluggable used to provide a logistical framework to help manage your pipe system.
+The Gate is a upgradeable pluggable used to provide a logistical framework to help manage your pipe system.
 </no_lore>

 <recipes stack="buildcraftsilicon:plug_gate"/>